6 Tips For A Better SmoothieFriday, 30 April 2021 | Journey

 There’s really no need for any other liquids apart from a bit of water - a good blend of fresh ingredients gives all the flavour and creamy thickness you could want without the need for packaged milk or juices.

-Add a nutrient hit
+Add a vitamin hit

 Fresh herbs like mint, parsley or basil also add a lovely freshness and work well with both sweet and savoury blends (cucumber, strawberry and mint is a current favourite).